The Initial Public Offerings Law Review: China

-Under the current IPO process (except for the Technology Innovation Board), the CSRC will conduct a thorough, substantive review of all IPO application documents.
-In recent years, the CSRC has raised mainly the following issues with respect to unsuccessful applicants:
+Under the current IPO process (except for ChiNext and STAR), the CSRC will conduct a thorough, substantive review of all IPO application documents.
+In recent years, the CSRC has raised mainly the following issues in respect of unsuccessful applicants:

 - failure to satisfy qualification requirements;